mirecekd/tesla-kecal/README.md

 - **Control your smart home** before arriving (turn on lights, adjust temperature, open garage)
 - **Get AI assistance** while driving (weather, traffic, general questions)
+- **Chat with ChatGPT** for brainstorming, casual conversation, or idea generation
 - **Use your car's microphone and speakers** for natural voice interaction
 - **Keep hands on the wheel** with completely voice-controlled operation
-- **Access both services** through your car's Android Auto/display integration
+- **Access all services** through your car's Android Auto/display integration

 The audio routing ensures your voice commands and responses flow through your car's sound system, providing a seamless in-vehicle experience.